xWires/Meteor/README.md

 - METEOR_P_ROTSPEED: Used to set how fast the player rotates, the default is 3
 - METEOR_P_FIRECOOLDOWN: Used to set the cooldown for firing, default is 0.5

 To use these on Windows, right click in the folder Meteor is in, and click "Open in Terminal".
-The following example shows how to change the firing cooldown, but you can change it to something else if you would like:
+The following example shows what to type to change the firing cooldown, but you can change it to something else if you would like:
 ```powershell
 $env:METEOR_P_FIRECOOLDOWN = 0.1
 ```